H4HWV2011/msjarvis-public-docs/thesis/39-operational-evaluation.md

 As of commit `18b8ddac` (March 22, 2026), Phase 4.5 output filtering was placed
-in **log+passthrough mode** because the output BBB's ethical filter was flagging Ms. Jarvis's authentic maternal Appalachian voice at a 31% false-positive rate.
+in **log+passthrough mode** because the output BBB's ethical filter was flagging Ms. Allis's authentic maternal Appalachian voice at a 31% false-positive rate.

 ★ **As of April 2, 2026, the `EthicalFilter` has been recalibrated.** The false-positive rate is now **0%** — confirmed by a 9/9 regression test pass.